Frequently Asked Questions

 One of the most important rights legal permanent residents possess is the right to apply for U.S. Citizenship after residing in the United States for five (5) years.
 There are two ways to become a U.S. citizen.
 One is by being born in the U.S. or being born to a U.S. citizen.
 The other is by way of naturalization.
 The first step in becoming a U.S. Citizen through the naturalization process is to become a Legal Permanent Resident (LPR).
 Being an LPR for 5 years is one of the basic requirements necessary to qualify for naturalization.
 A second requirement is maintaining a physical presence in the U.S. for a minimum of 30 months during the 5 years prior to the submission of your application for naturalization.
 Once you are naturalized and become a U.S. citizen, you are entitled to additional benefits including the right to vote and hold public office.

 An Escrow Bank Account is a legal holding account established in a reputable bank.
 This type of account is commonly used in the sale of real estate, businesses and personal property.
-In order to comply with the requirements of EB-5, an investor must transfer the $900,000 or $1,800,000 capital investment amount to the Project Escrow Account before filing their I-526 application for an EB-5 visa.
+In order to comply with the requirements of EB-5, an investor must transfer the $800,000 or $1,050,000 capital investment amount to the project Escrow Account before filing their I-526 E application for an EB-5 visa.
 Part of the application process requires the investor to prove that the investment amount has been invested in the United States.
 Typically, proof of invested capital consists of Wire Transfer receipts and Confirmation of Funds letters issued by the bank.